A fight for even ground...

 A careful balance

-Boarding can be highly profitable.
-It can also turn the tide of battle in some cases.
+Boarding can turn the tide of battle in some cases.
 Even with a skeleton crew, most ships will function.
 Boarding pods are vulnerable, and all technological advancement concerning the tactic focuses on defending these pods.
 The smaller the pod, the harder it is to target.
 At the same time, you want to board an enemy ship with as many combatants as possible.
 Boarding led to the widespread adoption of security personnel on voidcraft.
 They are literally there for no other purpose than to defend against boarding and to mount boarding parties themselves.
 All of this needs to be accounted for, and this doesn't even cover training and outfitting for members of the boarding party.
 Once the pod is launched, those inside are on their own.
-You can cover their approach, but they have to know how to operate any functions of the pod, and may need weapons training.
+You can cover their approach, but they have to know how to operate the pod, and may need weapons training.
 Then again, cyberwarfare training may be a good option.
 Why bother with a fire fight when you can hack ship systems and vent the next room before entering?

 Methods and counters